9th Tank Division (Soviet Union): 1943

 In March 1943 the corps was transferred to the Central Front, on the northern edge of the Kursk Salient in the area of Arseniyevsky, Trubitsyn, and Sergeevskie.
-On 7 May 1943 the corps was reinforced by the 133rd Guards Mortar Battalion (eight BM-13) and the 730th Antitank Battalion (12 85mm towed AT guns).
+On 7 May 1943 the corps was reinforced with more T34-76 Tanks.

 It was sent to the front line on 7 July 1943 reinforced with the 1454th (SU-122) and 1455th (SU-76) Assault Gun Regiments.
 On the afternoon of 8 July, the corps entered combat.
 On 15 July, the leading elements fought their way into Buzuluk, not far from Maloarkhangelsk.
 On the same day, the corps broke into Maloarhangelsk.
 On 1 August, the corps led the offensive 14 kilometers south of Kromy in the settlements of Gostoml' (15 kilometers south of Kromy) and Shosse.
 On 2 August the corps reached the area of Parnyy, nine kilometers south of Kromy.
 By the end of 3 August, the fighting was at the Kolki-Sharikino road bend.
 On 4 August the corps crossed the Kroma River and was fighting to expand a bridgehead near Glinki-Leshnya 11 kilometers southwest of Kromy.
 The corps was temporarily reinforced by the 1540th (SU-152) Heavy SU Regiment during August.

 During the Chernigov-Pripyat Offensive the corps was introduced into battle in a surprise attack on 27 August south of Sevsk.
 On 30 August the 9th Tank Corps took part in the liberation of Hlukhiv, then continued the offensive in a south-westerly direction until 7 September, with the corps located on the Desna River.
 9th Tank Corps was finally withdrawn for rest, reequipping, and reorganization in November 1943.